AckerlyXu/heima/articles/monitoring-and-diagnostics/insights-how-to-scale.md

 8. As with the Default profile, choose the **Days** you want this profile to apply to, and the **Start time** during the day.

+>[!NOTE]
->[AZURE.NOTE] Autoscale will use the Daylight savings rules for whichever **Time zone** you select.
+> Autoscale will use the Daylight savings rules for whichever **Time zone** you select.
 However, during Daylight savings time the UTC offset will show the base Time zone offset, not the Daylight savings UTC offset.

 9. Click **OK**.